Feedback

 After Connecticut school massacre, a poem

-"They're fragile the little children--USA Sandy Hook--2012"
+“They’re fragile the little children–USA Sandy Hook–2012”

-This boy was at a community sunflower garden project this summer, in Franklin Square in West Baltimore.
+Above: This boy was at a community sunflower garden project this summer, in Franklin Square in West Baltimore.

 For the right to bear arms they’ll die,